Tayyibi Isma'ilism: History

-Da'i Zoeb bin Moosa
+Da'i al-Mutlaq Dhu'ayb ibn Musa

-Da'i Zoeb bin Moosa used to live in and died in Hoos, Yemen.
+Da'i al-Mutlaq Zoeb bin Moosa used to live in and died in Huth, Yemen.
 His ma'zoon ("associate") was Khattab bin Hasan.
-After death of Abdullah, Zoeb bin Moosa appointed Yaqub as the wali ("representative" or "caretaker") of the Tayyibi organization ("dawah") in India.
+After the death of Abdullah, Zoeb bin Moosa appointed Yaqub as the wali ("representative" or "caretaker") of the Tayyibi organisation ("dawah") in India.
 Yaqub was the first person of Indian origin to receive this honor.
-He was son of Bharmal, minister of the Chaulukya king Jayasimha Siddharaja.
-Fakhruddin, son of Tarmal, was sent to western Rajasthan.
-One Da'i after another continued until the twenty-fourth Da'i, Yusuf Najmuddin ibn Sulaiman, in Yemen.
-Due to prosecution by a local ruler, the dawah then shifted to India under the twenty-fifth Da'i, Jalal bin Hasan.
+He was the son of Bharmal, minister of the Chaulukya king Jayasimha Siddharaja.
+Fakhruddin, son of Tarmal also another minister, was sent to western Rajasthan.
+One Da'i al mutlaq after another continued until the twenty-fourth Da'i al mutlaq, Yusuf Najmuddin ibn Sulaiman, in Yemen.
+Due to persecution by the local Zaidi ruler, the dawah then shifted to India under the twenty-fifth Da'i al mutlaq, Syedna Jalal Shamsuddin bin Hasan in 1567.